 A lot of things are screwed up in this world.
 It is plagued by prejudices that make people do heinous acts on one another.
 If there is one thing that can assure a better future for this world, it is the children.
 But even they aren’t safe.
 Leave alone the countries like Syria that are suffering because of meaningless wars; the children in developed countries like the USA aren’t safe either.
 The cases of school shootings have recently become more repetitive, and this has brought the attention of the people to slack gun laws that exist in the country.
-What’s worse is when the perpetrators of these shootings are people who haven’t even properly crossed the line between adolescence and adulthood.
+What’s worse is when the perpetrators of these shootings are people who haven’t even adequately crossed the line between adolescence and adulthood.

 20. The Fallout (2021)

 Directed by Megan Park and starring Jenna Ortega, Maddie Ziegler, and Shailene Woodley, this movie centers on High school student Vada and how she navigates through the trauma in the aftermath of a school shooting.
 Amid depression and isolation, we see how she slowly tries to come out of the shell that she had deliberately sent herself into.
-However, we also get to see the ability of the human heart and mind to heal from even the worst of traumas when provided with care.
+However, we also get to know the ability of the human heart and mind to heal from even the worst of traumas when provided with care.
 You can stream the film here.

 19. Vox Lux (2018)